pvasu9055-hash/mini-erp-crm/README.md

 - **Warehouse can confirm, not originate.** Confirming a challan is modeled as the warehouse team physically packing/dispatching an order — a fulfillment action.
 Creating or cancelling a challan stays with Sales/Admin, since that's a customer-relationship decision, not a fulfillment one.
 - **Accounts is read-only for now.** The spec didn't define specific write actions for Accounts (e.g. invoicing), so none were invented rather than guessed.
 - **Self-registration excludes Admin by design.** Not explicitly required by the spec, but a reasonable security default: the first Admin is seeded via `prisma/seed.ts`, and every subsequent Admin is a deliberate promotion by an existing Admin — never a self-service signup choice.
+- **Customer detail is a real routed page, not a modal.** The spec explicitly lists "View customer detail page" as a required feature.
+Rather than an inline expand-in-place row, `/customers/:id` is a genuine React Router route with its own URL — shareable, refreshable, and back-button-friendly — matching the literal wording of the requirement rather than just its spirit.
+- **Challan list surfaces `createdBy` and `createdAt` directly in the table**, not just in the single-challan detail response, since the spec explicitly lists both as required challan fields a user should be able to see at a glance.

 ---